gruntwork-io/docs/_docs-sources/patcher/running-patcher/report.md

 # Patcher Report

-`patcher report` is a read-only version of Patcher that shows the changelog per module and its usages.
+The `patcher report` command is a read-only version of Patcher that shows the changelog per module and its usages.

-After running patcher report you will end up in the 'Modules View', similar to the screenshot below.
+After scanning for dependencies, Patcher will show you the 'Modules View', similar to the screenshot below.

 ![Patcher Report screenshot](/img/guides/stay-up-to-date/patcher/patcher-report-overview-futd.png)

-#### Navigation commands
+### Navigation commands

 1. While in the modules view, press `u` to see the usages.
 It shows all places where module is being used:

 ![Patcher Usages screenshot](/img/guides/stay-up-to-date/patcher/patcher-report-usages.png)

+@@TODO explain "next safe" and "next breaking"

 2. While in the modules view, press `v` to see the changelogs from a module.
 Press `o` to open the page in the browser.